Horning: Train

 The nearest railway station is Hoveton & Wroxham, located on the Bittern Line between Norwich and Sheringham.

 Air

-Norwich International Airport has scheduled flights to places such as Amsterdam, Edinburgh, Manchester and Exeter.
+Norwich International Airport has scheduled flights to destinations such as Amsterdam, Edinburgh, Manchester and Exeter.
 The airport is a 26min drive away.

 Bus

 Horning is served by the 5B bus, operated by Konectbus.

 Bicycle

 There is a cycle path between Horning and Hoveton, which takes about 15 mins to cycle.

 The Norfolk Broads Cycle Centre can be found nearby at Bewilderwood.

 Passenger ferry

 There has been a ferry service connecting Horning and Woodbastwick for generations.
 The ferry connects The Ferry Inn with Woodbastwick Staithe, for access to Bure Marshes, Ranworth, Cockshoot Broad, Woodbastwick brewery and The Fur & Feather Inn.
-The Horning Foot Ferry transports passengers, cycles and dogs, currently on Fridays, Saturdays and Sundays, 10.30am - 7.30pm.
+The Horning Foot Ferry transports passengers, cycles and dogs, currently on Fridays, Saturdays and Sundays, 10.30am – 7.30pm.